BelalMohamed2/simple_shell/README.md

 3-Who invented the B programming language (the direct predecessor to the C programming language) 4-Who is Ken Thompson
 5-How does a shell work
-What is a pid and a ppid
+6-What is a pid and a ppid
 How to manipulate the environment of the current process What is the difference between a function and a system call How to create processes